Floral Preservation

 What do you do with any dried flowers that are left over from my bouquet?

 -Unless specified at the time of ordering, any extra flowers will not be returned.
 I will add what is left over to my inventory.
 There are also times that I may not have anything left.
 Most flowers or other botanical material will shrink in size during the drying process.
-That being said, what seems like a very large amount of flowers that you give to me to dry will be much smaller looking when you get them back.
+That being said, what seems like a very large number of flowers that you give to me to dry will be much smaller looking when you get them back.
 If you would like me to return any leftover flowers, I can package them up for an extra $20 fee.

 How much will it cost?